Carmel Junior College

-Carmel Junior College, Sonari is an English Medium Co-educational School, conducted by the Sisters of the Apostolic Carmel Congregation.
+Carmel Junior College, Sonari is an English Medium Co-educational School, operated by the Sisters of the Apostolic Carmel Congregation.
 The congregation of the Apostolic Carmel has several schools in India and abroad in which young people belonging to every creed, social class, community and linguistic group are educated through the medium of English and the regional languages.
-These institutions are part of the Catholic Church’s effort to share in the country’s educational endeavour.
-This effort, while particularly responsible to the Christian community, the school welcomes applicants from all creeds and beliefs.
+These institutions are part of the Catholic Church’s effort to share in the country’s educational endeavor.
+While particularly responsible to the Christian community, the school welcomes applicants from all creeds and beliefs.

 History

 Carmel Junior College is a Christian School established and administered by the congregation of the Apostolic Carmel Sisters in the Catholic Church.
 The school is under the religious jurisdiction of the Bishop of Jamshedpur.
 The school was opened on 3 March 1997.
-It was founded by Sister Flavian AC at Bal Vihar, Sonari.
+It was founded by Sister Flavian AC at Bal-Vihar, Sonari.

 Curriculum

-The medium of instruction is English but emphasis is given to Hindi, the national language, together with the essential subjects : Sanskrit, History, Geography, Social studies, Mathematics, Physics, Chemistry, Biology, Physical Training, Computer Application, Economics Application, and Fine Arts.
+The medium of instruction is English but emphasis is given to Hindi, the official language of the state, together with the essential subjects : Sanskrit, History, Geography, Social studies, Mathematics, Physics, Chemistry, Biology, Physical Training, Computer Application, Economics Application, and Fine Arts.
 The school has laboratories for science, modern computer Labs and libraries.

 Extracurricular activities

 The school offers a wide range of activities.
 The school fields Football, Cricket, Volleyball, Handball and Basketball teams in all the inter-school competitions.
 Members of these teams have represented the district and state several times over the years.
 As all schools have activities (co-Curricular activities) are no longer part of its regular classes expect for important inter-school activities.

 Students also participate in chess tournaments, and each year the school hosts a Grandparents Day and a dance contest.

-The school organises the following inter-school events:
+The school organizes the following inter-school events:

-However, only biblica and Carmel Summit are fixed annual events while others happen at sporadically.
+However, only "Biblica" and "Carmel Summit" are fixed annual events while others happen at sporadically.